AVAILABLE FOR PURCHASE:

 to prevent access or

-birds the main choices are
+protected with Copper Tape.
+For birds the main choices are

 Bird Scare Flash Tape